wasm-forge/demo2/README.md

 cd ..
 ```

-You can now either create this project from scratch or clone this repository and skip to the "Deployment and testing" stage.
+You can now either create this project from scratch or clone this repository and skip to the "Deployment and testing" section.

 ## Building project from scratch